 - You must enroll in a High-Deductible Health Plan (HDHP).

-- You must not be eligible for or enrolled in Medicare.
+- You must not be enrolled in Medicare.

 - You can’t contribute to a Health Flexible Spending Account (HFSA).
 But you can contribute to a Dependent Care (DCFSA) or Limited-Purpose FSA (LPFSA) and contribute to a health savings account in the same year.